 On arrival at Pathankot train station meet our guide and then travel to Dalhousie.
 Upon arrival at Dalhousie check into the hotel and in the evening visit the wonderful local sightseeing and attractions of the startling hill station Dalhousie.

-After having Breakfast at Dalhousie we will move ahead to explore the Kalatop wildlife sanctuary, then head towards Khajiyar.
-Enjoy and explore the charming natural exquisite beauty of the Mini Switzerland and have the lunch.
-After finishing the lunch we will further move ahead to Bharmour through Chamba.
-After you reach at Bharmour check into the hotel and afterwards in the evening, be a part of the Aarti at the Chaurasi temples.
+After having a light feast at Dalhousie we will move forward to visit the Kalatop wildlife sanctuary, then in the direction of Khajiyar.
+Take pleasure of the natural pictorial beauty of Mini Switzerland and take lunch.
+After having lunch we will move to Bharmour through Chamba.
+You will check into the hotel after reaching at Bharmour and later in the evening, visit at the Chaurasi Temple and the grand Aarti.

-Day 04: Bharmour - Bharmani Mata Temple & back (6 Kms acclimatization trek)
+Day 04: Bharmour – Bharmani Mata Temple – Bharmour (6 Kms Trek Acclimatisation Day)

 Trip Ends With Sweet Memories !!!